-Young children, decked out in colourful costumes idealizing what they would like to be, or dressed as their favorite pop culture character, will run from house to house to gather treats from strangers, frequently in unknown neighbourhoods and in darkness.
+Young children, decked out in colourful costumes idealizing what they would like to be, or dressed as their favourite pop culture character, will run from house to house to gather treats from strangers, frequently in unknown neighbourhoods and in darkness.
 Teenagers will gather for raucous Halloween parties with their friends, frequently indulging in alcohol or drugs.
 Even adults enjoy Halloween parties, with all of their friends in costume, partying into the night.

 I worry about many things on Halloween night, including: